nishair/CheatSheets/README.md

 # CheatSheets-python
 My personal Cheat Sheet.
-User at your own risk
+Use at your own risk